 “Are you sure?”

 I nodded.
-Milo stood, helped me up put his arm back around me and steered me to the car behind the cop.
-I would be unprepared for what lay ahead… a lifetime of recovery from trauma, always looking over my shoulder.
-I would often wish I had died in the compound but I would fight my way to my feet again and again, Milo by my side.
+Milo stood, helped me up, and putting his arm back around me, steered me to the car behind the cop.
+I would be unprepared for the lifetime of recovery, which lay ahead.
+I didn’t know it at the time, but I would never stop looking over my shoulder.
+Often I would wish I had died in the compound, but I would always fight my way to my feet again and again with Milo by my side.
+He was my one true love and my hope for the world.

 Tara climbed the rock face with concentrated ferocity.
 Her lean and muscular body worked with rote muscle memory, pulling her closer and closer to the ledge on which he waited.
 Her hands gripped and released, gripped and released, while her legs maintained a steady balance below.